melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Prior to 2017, all fish were measured for length and release or descended to depth;
 since then, some have been retained for biological collections including otoliths and fin clips.

+**Available Data**

+- Lengths (used)
+- Ages (48 available, but not used due to low sample sizes)
+- Index of abundance (for a detailed description of the index see frog)

 ### NWFSC West Coast Groundfish Bottom Trawl Survey